-You may be asked to avoid the following for 2 to 3 days before having this test:
+You may be asked to avoid certain foods and fluids for 2 to 3 days before having this test, such as:

 You may be asked to not eat or drink anything for 10 hours before this test.
 Do not use tobacco for 4 hours before the blood test.